Rheumatoid Arthritis (RA): Autoimmune Joint Disease

 Causes of Rheumatoid Arthritis

-Genetics play a significant role in the development of RA.
+Genetics plays a significant role in the development of RA.
 Researchers have identified specific genes associated with RA, including the human leukocyte antigen (HLA) gene complex.
 Studies have shown that individuals who inherit certain HLA genes are more likely to develop RA.
 However, not everyone with these genes will develop the disease, suggesting that environmental factors also play a role.

 Environmental factors, such as infections and smoking, have also been implicated in the development of RA.
 Studies have shown that infections, particularly those caused by bacteria, can trigger the immune system and lead to the development of RA.
 Additionally, smoking has been linked to an increased risk of RA, possibly due to the toxins in cigarettes that can damage the immune system and increase inflammation.